 If you are taking a bus with a small child you will need to take your child out of the stroller and fold it up before getting on the bus.

-Magical Express is a complimentary bus service that shuttles you from the airport directly to your resort, and back at the end of your trip.
+Magical Express is a complimentary bus service that shuttles you from the airport directly to your resort, and back at the end of your trip. *Note that Magical Express will be ending as of January 1, 2022*

 If you are staying at one of the Disney Resorts you can sign up for this free transportation.